 This is an International honor society specifically for two-year colleges dedicated to encourage scholarship, leadership and service.
 Membership is by invitation to students based on grade point average achieved on college work (3.5 Cumulative GPA after 12 college hours), character and citizenship.
 Phi Theta Kappa meets Wednesdays at 12:00 noon in room 112 of the Administration (ADM) building.

 As a national post-secondary business organization for students with an interest in business, membership in Phi Beta Lambda:

-The Morrison Gallery Writers' Roundtable Poetry Series is held the third Thursday of each month in the Morrison Gallery in the Administration Building.
-Open to all who want to read their own or someone else's poetry or just listen.
+The Morrison Gallery Writers' Roundtable Poetry Series is open to all who want to read their own or someone else's poetry or just listen.

 You can visit the Heartland Review Facebook page for dates and times!
 Readings are held in room 112 of the Administration building (ADM) at 6:00 p.m. and begin with an open mic session.